The Detroit Pistons (17-64, 8-32 Away) will try to slow down one of the league's top shooting teams when they head to fa...

 Will the Chicago Bulls make the playoffs this year?

-The Chicago Bulls did not make the playoffs last season, as they finished with a 22-43 record, only good enough for 11th in the Eastern Conference.
+The Chicago Bulls did make the playoffs last season, as they finished with a 46-36 record, they were eliminated in the first round of the Eastern Conference playoffs by the Milwaukee Bucks in five games.

 When do the Chicago Bulls play?